Competition, Cooperation, and the Reality of Toxic Gaming

 - The introduction of a high conflict factor

-A recipe to guarantee that MMOs remain commendable social experiences is to bring the right amount of competition, cooperation, and conflict together.
+The way to keep MMOs as socially diverse as possible and avoid creating toxic gamers is to bring the right amount of competition, cooperation, and conflict together.
 Players can then freely choose what mode they want to play in.
-But situations where conflict is likely to arise require constant supervision to assure no toxicity enters the MMO.

 If this isn’t possible and only conflict can be the dominant interaction, constant supervision is required to ensure toxicity in gaming doesn’t become an issue.